hogsy/compton/README.md

 ## Roadmap

-- [ ] Remove dependence on Allegro 5
+- [ ] Remove dependence on Allegro 5 and replace it with SDL2
 - [ ] Add support for using SDL2 as a backend, as opposed to Allegro 5

 ## Games